Performance Logs and Alerts overview

 You can set an alert on a counter, thereby defining that a message be sent, a program be run, an entry made to the application event log, or a log be started when the selected counter's value exceeds or falls below a specified setting.

-Similar to System Monitor, Performance Logs and Alerts supports defining performance objects, performance counters, and object instances, and setting sampling intervals for monitoring data about hardware resources and system services.
+Similar to System Monitor, Performance Logs and Alerts supports defining performance objects, performance counters, and performance object instances.
+It also supports setting sampling intervals for monitoring data about hardware resources and system services.
 Performance Logs and Alerts also offers other options related to recording performance data:

 Start and stop logging either manually on demand or automatically based on a user-defined schedule.

 Create trace logs.
-Using the default system data provider or another application provider, trace logs record detailed system application events when certain activities such as a disk I/O operation or a page fault occurs.
-When the event occurs, logs the data to a file specified by the Performance Logs and Alerts service.
+Using the default Windows Server 2003 family data provider or another application provider, trace logs record detailed system application events when certain activities, such as a disk I/O operation or a page fault, occurs.
+When the event occurs, your operating system logs the system data to a file specified by the Performance Logs and Alerts service.
 This differs from the operation of counter logs; when counter logs are in use, the service obtains data from the system when the update interval has elapsed, rather than waiting for a specific event.
 A parsing tool is required to interpret the trace log output.
-Developers can create such a tool using application programming interfaces (APIs) provided on the Microsoft Web site.
+Developers can create such a tool using application programming interfaces (APIs) provided in the MSDN Library on the Microsoft Web site.

 Define a program that runs when a log is stopped.